I Be Trying

 I Be Trying is the second solo studio album by American musician Cedric Burnside.
-It was released on June 25, 2021 via Single Lock Records, making it his second and final studio album for the label.
-It was recorded at Royal Studios in Memphis with additional recording took place at Single Lock Studios in Florence.
+It was released on June 25, 2021, via Single Lock Records, making it his second and final studio album for the label.
+It was recorded at Royal Studios in Memphis with additional recording taking place at Single Lock Studios in Florence.
 Produced by Lawrence "Boo" Mitchell, it features contributions from Portrika Burnside, Luther Dickinson, Zac Cockrell, Reed Watson and Caleb Elliott.

 The album was announced as the winner of the Grammy Award for Best Traditional Blues Album at the 64th Annual Grammy Awards held on April 3, 2022.